McKenzie’s Field—Ole Ole Olson Free

 I never saw that station wagon— or any cars for that matter—when I started to cross Irving Park Road.
 And, for the life of me, I don’t know how I made it across the road without getting hit by it.
 When things returned to normal speed, I got back on my bike, rode a short ways and began shaking and sobbing.
 I got off, sat down on a sidewalk and cried for a long time.
 ‘What just happened?’
 I kept asking myself.
 Over and over.

-One winter night in 1966 after a fresh, heavy snowfall, Rodney Hendrickson and Gary Olsen, a year ahead of Buddy and me in school, went for a ride on a toboggan towed by a car driven by another boy over by Washington Park.
+One winter night in February, 1967, a few days after the monster blizzard that buried the Chicago area in snow, Rodney Hendrickson and Gary Olsen, a year ahead of Buddy and me in school, went for a ride on a toboggan towed by a car driven by one of their classmates over on Mensching Road in Roselle, the town next door to Itasca.
 Rodney had asked Buddy to join them and as Buddy was waiting in his driveway to be picked up, his mother stuck her head out of the door.
 “Buddy, you have a phone call.”
 Buddy said he’d call back whoever it was after the outing with Rodney.
 His mom persisted, “It’s Kathy,” Buddy’s girlfriend.
 He came inside and took the call.
 Kathy Wentzel, who had been sick and missed several days of school, asked Buddy if he would bring his biology textbook over to her house so she could catch up on some homework.
-Buddy said “Sure,” and when Rodney and Gary swung by a few minutes later, Buddy was backing out the driveway and told them he couldn’t go with them.
+Buddy said “Sure,” and when Rodney and Gary swung by a few minutes later, Buddy was backing out of the driveway and told them he couldn’t go with them.

 Ole, Ole Olson, Free